codio-templates/hello-turtle-c-/.guides/content/Data-Types--Floating-Point-Numbers-7780.md

 ---

 ## Floating Point Numbers
 Floating point numbers (often called floats) are numbers with a decimal.
 They can be positive or negative.
-Add the code below and `TRY IT`.
+Copy the code below and `TRY IT`.

 ```c++
 double decimal = 0.5;